thisminute/cui-app-template/README.md

 }

 // element in listener
-// when the parent is clicked, replace its structure (see [Structures](#structures)) with an element of class "a"  with the rules applied
+// when the parent is clicked, replace its structure (see Structures section) with an element of class "a"  with the rules applied
 ?click {
    a {
       // rules